DallanQ/lotr_duel_for_middle_earth/Manual.md

 > a chapter card with 4 icons at the top, with a white square symbol labelled 3  and a white rectangle symbol with 3 icons on it labelled 4 below it.
 Below are warriors on the tower in the rain.

 In chapter 2, you may play this card for free since you have the matching chaining symbol 3 on one of your played cards.
-Otherwise, you would need to have the required Skills (or pay 1 Coin per missing Skil  symbol) 4.
+Otherwise, you would need to have the required Skills (or pay 1 Coin per missing Skill symbol) 4.

 ## CARD AND TILE EFFECTS